Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Preliminaries for Matrix Manifold Optimization

-Given a Riemannian connection $\nabla^{\overline{\cM}}$ defined on $\overline{\cM}$, the Riemannian Hessian of a real valued function $f$ at point $\bar{\bX}$ on $\overline{\cM}$ is the linear mapping $\operatorname{Hess} f(\mathbf{\bar{X}})\left[\cdot\right]$ of $T_{\bar{\bX}} \overline{\cM}$ into itself defined as
+Given a Riemannian connection $\nabla^{\cM}$ defined on $\cM$, the Riemannian Hessian of a real valued function $f$ at point $\bX$ on $\cM$ is the linear mapping $\operatorname{Hess} f(\mathbf{X})\left[\cdot\right]$ of $T_{\bX} \cM$ into itself defined as

 The notion of moving along the tangent vector while remaining on the manifold is generalized by \textit{retraction}.
-The retraction $R_{\bX}\left(\cdot\right)$, a smooth mapping from $T_{\bX} \cM$ to $\cM$ \cite[Definition 4.1.1]{Absil2009}, builds a bridge between the linear $T_{\bX} \cM$ and the nonlinear $\cM$.
+The retraction $R_{\bX}^{\cN}\left(\cdot\right)$, a smooth mapping from $T_{\bX} \cN$ to $\cN$ \cite[Definition 4.1.1]{Absil2009}, builds a bridge between the tangent space $T_{\bX} \cN$ and the manifold $\cN$.
 Practically, the Riemannian exponential mapping forms a retraction but is computationally expensive to implement.
-For a Riemannian submanifold $\overline{\cM}$, the geometric structure of the manifold is utilized to define the retraction $R_{\bar{\bX}}\left(\cdot\right)$ through projection for affordable and efficient access.
+For a Riemannian submanifold $\cM$, the geometric structure of the manifold is utilized to define the retraction $R_{\bX}^{\cM}\left(\cdot\right)$ through the projection for affordable and efficient access.

-Sometimes we need to move the tangent vector from the current tangent space to another, which is not always straightforward as the tangent spaces are different in a nonlinear manifold.
-To address this difficulty, \textit{vector transport} denoted by $\cT_{\boldsymbol{\eta}_{\bX}}\left(\bxi_{\bX}\right)\in T_{R_{\bX}\left(\boldsymbol{\eta}_{\bX}\right)}\cM$ is introduced, which specifies how to transport a tangent vector $\bxi_{\bX}$ from a point $\bX$ on $\cM$ to another point $R_{\bX}\left(\boldsymbol{\eta}_{\bX}\right)$.
-Like $\mathrm{Hess}f(\bX)\left[\cdot\right]$, $\cT_{\boldsymbol{\eta}_{\bX}}\left(\cdot\right)$ is an operator rather than a matrix.
-For the Riemannian submanifold, $\cT_{\boldsymbol{\eta}_{\bar{\bX}}}\left(\bxi_{\bar{\bX}}\right)$ can be achieved by orthogonal projection \cite{Absil2009}:
+Sometimes, we need to move the tangent vector from the current tangent space to another, which is not always straightforward as the tangent spaces are different in a nonlinear manifold.
+To address this difficulty, \textit{vector transport} denoted by $\cT_{\boldsymbol{\eta}_{\bX}}^{\cN}\left(\bxi_{\bX}\right)\in T_{R_{\bX}\left(\boldsymbol{\eta}_{\bX}\right)}\cN$ is introduced, which specifies how to transport a tangent vector $\bxi_{\bX}$ from a point $\bX$ on $\cN$ to another point $R_{\bX}\left(\boldsymbol{\eta}_{\bX}\right)$.
+Like $\mathrm{Hess}f(\bX)\left[\cdot\right]$, $\cT_{\boldsymbol{\eta}_{\bX}}^{\cN}\left(\cdot\right)$ is an operator rather than a matrix.
+For the Riemannian submanifold, $\cT_{\boldsymbol{\eta}_{\bX}}^{\cM}\left(\bxi_{\bX}\right)$ can be achieved by orthogonal projection \cite{Absil2009}:

 For geometric understanding, \figref{fig_manifold_tangent} is a simple illustration.